mbecker20/komodo/docsite/docs/intro.md

 # what is monitor?

-If you have many servers running many applications, it can be a challenge to keep things organized and easily accessible.
 Monitor is a web app to provide structure for managing your servers, builds, deployments, and automated procedures.

 ## docker